swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 ```

-Since the code will be removed before final integration of the `feature branch`, the diff will also disappear.
+In this example, the debug prints are only for testing and would be removed from the code before the branch is merged.

 > Tip: Heaptrack can also be [installed on an RPM-based distribution](https://rhel.pkgs.org/8/epel-x86_64/heaptrack-1.2.0-7.el8.x86_64.rpm.html) to debug transient memory usage.
 You may need to consult the distribution's documentation for the specific repository setup steps.
 When Heaptrack is installed correctly, it should display its version and usage information.